Davie, Florida • Primary-source investigative summary

 September 26, 2022

-Police Chief signs full Agency Agreement
+Town Purchasing Manager signs full Agency Agreement

 Section 6.4 of the Government Agency Terms creates a “No-Fee Term” for continued access to the shared private network that survives contract termination indefinitely unless separately and explicitly terminated.
 The signed agreement commits the Department to Flock’s terms governing data sharing, retention, and third-party access.

-View document →
+View Agency Agreement →

 First camera purchase